Interstellar-code/taskheroai/mods/project_management/planning/todo/TASK-006-DEV-template-system.md

 - Version control integration for template changes

 ## Acceptance Criteria
-- [ ] All TaskHeroMD templates ported and updated for TaskHeroAI
+- [ ] All TaskHeroMD templates ported and updated for TaskHero AI
 - [ ] Template engine functional with Python integration and error handling
 - [ ] Task templates with proper validation and metadata schemas
 - [ ] Template customization features working with user preferences